convergencelabs/code-editor-demo/README.md

-This is a collaborative code editor using the [Ace code editor](https://ace.c9.io) and Convergence javascript client.
+This is a collaborative code editor using the [Ace code editor](https://ace.c9.io) and Convergence JavaScript client.

 Getting started
 =======
 1. Clone this repository
 1. `npm install`
+1. Updated the src/code-editor-config.js to point to your domain.
-1. `npm run example` to launch a lightweight web server for running the editor locally.
+1. `npm start` to launch a lightweight web server for running the editor locally.

 ### Features
 1. Proper conflict resolution (try editing the same code with two users simultaneously)